 Outside of parcel delivery services and automotive collectors, there’s very little need to have a right-hand drive vehicle in the United States.
-But, every once in a while, something on Youtube or television will have a right-hand drive car appear.
-So, that begs the question, what countries require a right-hand drive system to drive on the left side of the road?
+Still, every once in a while, something on Youtube or television will have a right-hand drive car appear.
+So, where do these right-hand drive vehicles come from?
+What are the right-hand drive countries where motor vehicle operators drive on the left side of the road?

 Right-hand drive cars are available in the United States